 There was a man with a huge debt to be paid who couldn’t pay it and the master released him and forgave the debt.
 You know this story, the man then was harsh, condemning a man who owed him a much smaller debt.
 We have been forgiven of so much, how can we condemn those who owe so little?
 I see so much hatred and condemnation coming from those who are suppose to be bringing peace and love, speaking words of life.

 I saw so much compassion when I got in a car accident coming from strangers in the community.
 I saw people be generous who didn’t even know me.
 Would I have received the same level of compassion in your church?
 In your home?
 In this blog?
 I hope that I would, but the trend I am seeing may be demonstrating the opposite.
+This car accident changed me to be more considerate and also keep in check things I can like learning How can you tell if your car has been keyed? and how insurance can protect me.
 I confess there has been time I have lacked compassion, I repent and I ask for the forgiveness of my Lord and Savior and from you.
 May love and compassion flow from my life as others have given it to me and as Jesus gave me.